leleliu008/ppkg/README.md

 This command must output a `<URL>`

-There is a sample locate at `/opt/ppkg/core/bin/wfetch-url-transform.sample`
+There is a sample locates at `/opt/ppkg/core/bin/wfetch-url-transform.sample`